• Home

 The training mission of the RWJMS Cardiology Fellowship is to prepare clinical and academic cardiologists.
 Our goal is to prepare fellows to take on leadership roles in cardiovascular medicine, basic and clinical research and clinical cardiology.
 The fellows are an integral part of the division and encouraged to always be strong advocates for all patients under their care.
 The faculty is committed to making a valuable contribution to the next generation of clinical and academic cardiologists, molding innovators who are committed to lifetime of learning.
 All fellows must be intimately involved in a research project during the course of their fellowship and are strongly encouraged to develop a research plan with their research mentor early in the course of their fellowship.
 Opportunities exist in a variety of research disciplines.

-The duration of the cardiovascular disease fellowship program is three years with twelve accredited positions in the general program emphasizing preparation in academic cardiology.
+The duration of the cardiovascular disease fellowship program is three years with fifteen accredited positions in the general program emphasizing preparation in academic cardiology.
 Throughout the duration of their training, with close mentorship from the faculty, the fellows serve as consultants for critically ill medical and surgical patients, provide care to their own patients in an outpatient setting.
 The fellows are trained to perform and interpret the vast array of invasive and non-invasive diagnostic and therapeutic cardiovascular procedures.
 Comprehensive training in all major aspects of clinical cardiology is combined with training in basic and clinical cardiovascular research.

 Our fellowship program provides an academically and clinically rigorous training experience in general cardiology, as well as advanced training in clinical cardiology subspecialties.
 The aims of the program are to provide the trainee with the basic and clinical knowledge, procedural skills, clinical judgment, professionalism and interpersonal skills, and abilities necessary to continue to hone these skills through the course of a long career.
 Fellowship training will prepare fellows to function not only as outstanding cardiologists, but also as subspecialists.